Scottish COVID-19 inquiry impact hearing|Health and social care|22 March 2024 (morning session)

 No clinical visits

-'It was VERY widespread.
-One nurse described to me it was IMPOSSIBLE to get an allied health practitioner to come into a care home'
+'‘It was VERY widespread (no extenral clinical visits).
+One nurse described to me that it was IMPOSSIBLE to get an allied health practitioner to come into the care home.'‘

 ‘This restriction of clinical care was hugely damaging to residents with ongoing and developing clinical conditions and resulted in marked deterioration in the health and well being of residents.’